Comparison of modern open-source visual SLAM approaches: Experimental setup

 ORB-SLAM2 \cite{orb2} was used as a baseline sparse SLAM solution.
 It is quite popular among researchers, and it proved efficiency in many scenarios.
-The second version is an expansion of the first hence we did not use ORB-SLAM1 \cite{orb}.
+The second version is an expansion of the first one, hence ORB-SLAM1 \cite{orb} has not been used.
 Peculiarities of the algorithm were covered in the literature review section.

 Another algorithm here is an OpenVSLAM \cite{openvslam}.
-Generally, it is still ORB-SLAM but with additional features from ProSLAM, and UcoSLAM.
+Generally, it is still ORB-SLAM but with additional features from ProSLAM and UcoSLAM.
 The main value of this solution is practical extensions such as support of the various type of camera models (perspective, fisheye, equirectangular), map saving and creation features, and finally convenient documentation and UI.

-The most modern approach that we considered is recently published ORB-SLAM3 \cite{orb3}.
+The most modern approach which has been considered is the recently published ORB-SLAM3 \cite{orb3}.
 This sparse SLAM system is a natural development of the previous version of ORB-SLAM.
-Now it is a visual-inertial approach with an updated place recognition module (high-recall place recognition with geometrical and local consistency check) as well as with the support of pinhole and fisheye camera models.
+Now it is a visual-inertial approach with an updated place recognition module (high-recall place recognition with geometrical and local consistency check) as well as with the support of pinhole and fish-eye camera models.
 Moreover, it allows localization in a multi-map setup.

-Also we have chosen one of the dense SLAM methods for comparison.
-LDSO \cite{Gao2018} is graph-based dense SLAM system with loop closure detection.
+Also, one of the dense SLAM methods have been chosen for comparison.
+LDSO \cite{Gao2018} is a graph-based dense SLAM system with loop closure detection.
 It is based on Direct Sparse Odometry (DSO) \cite{Engel-et-al-pami2018}.
 LDSO is robust and suitable for feature-poor environments utilizing any image pixel with sufficient intensity gradient.
-It uses feature-based bag-of-words for loop closure detection and was validated on several open-source datasets.
+It uses a feature-based bag-of-words for loop closure detection and was validated on several open-source datasets.